-Thank you for contacting me about the uptake of Pension Credit.
+Thank you for contacting me about the take up of Pension Credit.

 Thank you again for taking the time to contact me.